 Proven, Knowledgeable Madison County Attorneys for Defective Material Claims

 The product liability lawyers at Byron Carlson Petri & Kalb, LLC, have a legacy of success handling complex, serious product liability claims that extends back to the 1960s.
-Active of-counsel lawyers Jon G. Carlson and Honorable Nicholas Byron have been involved in extensive asbestos exposure and mesothelioma litigation as a plaintiff's lawyer and presiding judge, respectively.
+Active of-counsel lawyer Honorable Nicholas Byron has been involved in extensive asbestos exposure and mesothelioma litigation as a plaintiff’s lawyer and presiding judge, respectively.